awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/best-practices.md

 ### Testing Code Changes<a name="bp-testing-code"></a>

 Testing changes to your SQL code requires some domain knowledge of your application\.
 You must be able to determine what output needs to be tested and what the correct output should be\.
-For potential problem areas to verify when modifying your application's SQL code, see [Troubleshooting Amazon Kinesis Data Analytics](troubleshooting.md)\.
+For potential problem areas to verify when modifying your application's SQL code, see [Troubleshooting Amazon Kinesis Data Analytics for SQL Applications](troubleshooting.md)\.